 III.
 THE STORY SHOTS

-EVOCATIVE AND TIMELESS IMAGES THAT TELL THE STORY OF THE WEDDING DAY
+EVOCATIVE IMAGES THAT TELL THE STORY OF THE WEDDING IN ALL ITS GLORY

 These photographs will tell the story of the day, documenting the event with shots of those key moments; preparation on both sides, walking down the aisle and the exchange of rings, as well as showing the details and setting of the wedding in all its glory.
 However, I also capture those intervening moments that often provide the most evocative memories of all.
 Not everything can be planned, and although rain might make an appearance and alter events, I am not fazed.
 I aspire to get shots that prove magic can be found in the smaller in-between moments that also provide the substance of your wedding.